 Following are the steps to copy the data that you stored in the last step from Amazon S3 Bucket to Amazon Redshift Data Warehouse.
 Hence, establishing an Amazon Redshift Parquet connection.

-• Create an Amazon Redshift Data Pipeline from the AWS Management Console using this link.
+• Create an Amazon Redshift Data Pipeline from the AWS Management Console.

 • Once you have successfully created an Amazon Redshift Data Pipeline, select the “Load Data from S3 into Amazon Redshift” template under the “Build using a template” option.
 This will copy data from your Amazon S3 Bucket into an Amazon Amazon Redshift table.
 It also gives you the option to write a query and create a new table rather than just copying the data into an existing table.